-Water associated with the drilling operations would be managed by using tanks and pits shown on the drill site layouts for each hole (see Figure 1).
+Water associated with the drilling operations would be managed by using tanks and pits shown on the drill site layouts for each hole (see Figure 1 above in Section 2.2.2).
 Water used in the operations would be purchased from a contractor who purchases water from Grand Water and Sewer Service Agency.
 The contractor has a metered hydrant and metered water trucks and are charged monthly on water used based on the meter readings.
 The contractor would haul in two truckloads of water to the site for the re-entry of each abandoned oil well; approximately 200 barrels would be held in reserve tanks on the drill pad.
-The proposed project would be a zero-discharge facility, with any liquids generated during drilling contained in tanks prior to transport and disposal off-site.
+Fluids generated during drilling would be contained in closed tanks on site and removed by truck transport for disposal off-site

 The water stored in the tanks would be used for drilling operations and to control the consistency and weight of the drilling mud fluids used in the drill hole during these operations.
-The drilling muds are composed of water, bentonite clay and barite for viscosity and weight, and emulsifiers and detergents for lubricity; drilling muds are used to move rock cuttings and debris out of the bore hole and provide a physical and chemical barrier between the borehole and the rocks in the formation
+The drilling muds are composed of water, bentonite clay and barite for viscosity and weight, and emulsifiers and detergents for lubricity; drilling muds are used to move rock cuttings and debris out of the bore hole and provide a physical and chemical barrier between the borehole and the rocks in the formation.

-Temporary diversion structures and sumps at the drill locations would be used for surface water management.
-Diversion structures would redirect any surface flow around the drill pad to reduce the amount of water needing to be contained on site.
-A small sump would be placed at the downgradient end of the diversion ditch to collect and detain any run-off and reduce the velocity of flow prior to entering undisturbed ground.
+As part of the water management plan, temporary diversion structures and sumps at the drill locations would be used to control storm waters at each drill pad site by redirecting surface water flow around the drill pad site.
+Diversion structures like berms and trenches stop surface waters from running through the drill pad site and prevent soil erosion or operational fluids from leaving the site.
+A small sump would be placed at the downgradient end of the diversion ditch to reduce the velocity of flow prior to entering undisturbed ground downgradient of the drill pad site and to collect and detain any run-off for cleanup-up.

-2.2.4.
-Reclamation
+2.2.5 Reclamation